you have a story, tell it

 We know that the Internet has changed the way businesses have to market themselves.
 Unfortunately, for many, terms like “SEO, SEM, Social Media Marketing and Cross Platform Storytelling” are at best nebulous concepts to put off learning about for as long as possible.
 Thus I fear that the extent of many businesses online marketing efforts is a Facebook page.
 If that’s you, I can help.

 In 20+ years of working freelance in film & video production, I have served as a Director, DP, 1st & 2nd Camera Operator, Digital Imaging Tech (DIT), Editor, Assistant Editor, and even as a carpenter in Scenic on The Better Angels.
-If experience counts, I shot my first project, a documentary about the Cathedral of St. John the Divine – on 3/4-inch, broadcast videotape, when jog/shuttle editing was how you cut your work together.
-That was last century.
+If experience counts, I shot my first project, a documentary about the Cathedral of St. John the Divine – on 3/4-inch, broadcast videotape, when jog/shuttle editing was a thing.

 Editing is storytelling.
 Sounds obvious?
 Maybe.
 But anyone who has ever tried to write a story or tell one with music knows that the Art comes in the making of choices, and in the magic inspiration & nuance.
 The closest thing I can relate my experience of editing to is the act of writing or conducting a symphony, or a novel or short story.
 I see both the Editor and the Director of Photography positions as painting with motion photography.